dpjmullins/SQL-Queries/README.md

 print(mysql(aggregate_query2))
 ```

-### Find the name of the customer with the greatest electricity consumption in January
+### QUERY: Find the name of the customer with the greatest electricity consumption in January

 ```python
 highest_customer_query = '''